blues/app-accelerators/36-vending-machine-monitor/README.md

 #### Battery Low Alerts

 When running from battery, a battery low alert is sent when the battery voltage falls below `BATTERY_LOW_VOLTAGE` volts.
-(Default setting is 3.2v.)
+(The default setting is 3.2v.)

 ```json
 { "active": true, "text": "Battery low" }